daniel-keogh/podcast-player/README.md

 # Podcast Player

-A podcast player application built with the MERN stack.
+A podcast player application built with the "MERN" stack, i.e. React.js, Express MongoDB, and Node.

 ## Installation

-Run `npm install` in the project's root to install the necessary dependencies.
+Run `npm install` from within the project's root to install the necessary dependencies.

 ## Server Setup

-You should create a file named `.env` with the same structure as the [`.env.example`](./backend/.env.example) file already provided.
+You'll need to create a file named `.env` with the same structure as the [`.env.example`](./backend/.env.example) file already provided in the `backend/` directory.

 ### MongoDB

-You'll need to have Mongo running either locally, or by entering a URL to the `MONGO_URI` key in the `.env` file.
+You'll need to have MongoDB running either locally, or by entering a URL to the `MONGO_URI` key in the `.env` file.

 ### Redis